Start With the Market

 If your visit overlaps with Open Kitchen, use it as a tasting tour: grab small portions from a few stalls, share everything, then finish with dessert by the river.
 It’s one of the most “Ljubljana” food experiences—casual, high quality, and social.

 Schedules can change with the season and weather, so treat the official pages as the source of truth for dates and locations.
+It does not run in deep winter, and an occasional wet Friday can cancel it, so check before you build a meal plan around it.

 Taste Ljubljana (Look for This Label)